tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/troubleshoot-guide.md

 ```
 mount | grep cgroup2
 ```
-If there is no record displayed, ask the VM owner to set it up with command below and then reboot the VM.
+If there's no record displayed, ask the VM owner to set it up with command below and then reboot the VM.
 ```
 sudo grubby --update-kernel=ALL --args="systemd.unified_cgroup_hierarchy=1"
 ```

 #### Failed to acquire key / key rejected

-The GPA was not able to acquire a key, because the platform is no longer offering it.
+The GPA wasn't able to acquire a key, because the platform is no longer offering it.
 This can be caused by actions like migrating a disk to a new VM; or deleting the VMs OS disk and replacing it.

 Follow the Key recovery / key reset instructions.
 Resetting the key will allow the platform to offer a new one.
 The GPA periodically attempts to recover.
 Once the reset is completed, the GPA will automatically acquire a new key and go back to a healthy state.

 ## Key recovery / key reset

-If your VM's long-lived key is lost it will no longer be able to communicate with IMDS nor Wireserver.
-Without the key, a new one cannot be safely issued to the VM automatically.
+If your VM's long-lived key is lost it will no longer be able to communicate with Instance Metadata Service (IMDS) or Wireserver.
+Without the key, a new one can't be safely issued to the VM automatically.
 Additionally, if the key is compromised in some way it must be reset to ensure security is maintained.

 ### Resetting a Key